prismicio/prismic-react/messages/missing-link-properties.md

 + 			id
 + 			url
 + 			uid # only required if your website uses a Link Resolver that uses a document's UID field.
-  		}
++ 			target # not required, but recommended for automatic `target` handling }
   	}
   }